snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/configuring-how-events-are-sent/index.md

 1. `bufferOption` – How many events to wait for before making a request.
 Defaults to 1.
 2. `emitRange` – The maximum amount of events to send in a request.
 Defaults to 25.

-The `bufferOption` tells the tracker how many events have to accumulate in the event store before it should make a request to collector.
+The `bufferOption` tells the tracker how many events have to accumulate in the event store before it should make a request to the collector.
 There are three options: 1 (`BufferOption.single`), 10 (`BufferOption.smallGroup`), or 25 (`BufferOption.largeGroup`) events.
 Choosing `BufferOption.smallGroup` means that 10 events need to be tracked before the first request to the collector is made.